FireworksProject/jfdi/docs/create-devbox.md

 ### 4) Install Application Dependencies
-After you've exited the VM and are back on your local terminal, run
+After you've exited the VM and are back on your local terminal, restart the VM from the local machine again using `vagrant reload`.
+Then deploy the build scripts with

 	./deploy-build.sh 192.168.128